gyorokpeter/puzzle_solutions/aoc/2024/day17.md

     shiftMask:-3#0b vs mainOps[0;1];
     outMask:-3#0b vs mainOps[1;1];
 ```
-We initialize the queue with a single node containig an empty sequence and an empty constraint list:
+We initialize the queue with a single node containing an empty sequence and an empty constraint
+list:
 ```q
     nodes:enlist`seq`constr!(();());
 ```